vsrinivas/fuchsia/docs/safestack.md

 correct when calling, or being called by, code that does use safe-stack.
 The only potential exceptions to this are for code that is implementing its own kinds of non-local exits or context-switching (e.g. coroutines).
-The The Magenta C library's `setjmp`/`longjmp` code saves and restores this additional state automatically, so anything that is based on `longjmp` already handles everything correctly even if the code calling `setjmp` and `longjmp` doesn't know about safe-stack.
+The Magenta C library's `setjmp`/`longjmp` code saves and restores this additional state automatically, so anything that is based on `longjmp` already handles everything correctly even if the code calling `setjmp` and `longjmp` doesn't know about safe-stack.

 ## Use in Magenta & Fuchsia

 This is enabled in the Clang compiler by the `-fsanitize=safe-stack` command-line option.
-In the near future, this will be the default mode of the compiler the `*-fuchsia` targets, and to disable it for a specific compilation will require the `-fno-sanitize=safe-stack` option.
+In the near future, this will be the default mode of the compiler for `*-fuchsia` targets, and to disable it for a specific compilation will require the `-fno-sanitize=safe-stack` option.

 Magenta supports safe-stack for both user-mode and kernel code.